About Us > Our Liturgy

 Shrine Votary

 Behind the Lourdes Grotto sits the Shrine Votary, a candle room safely separated from the wooden interior of the Shrine Church.
 Candles are lit for prayer intentions.
-To "light a candle for someone" indicates one's intention to say a prayer for another person, and the candle symbolizes that prayer.
-Note that several electric votive candle stands are available within the Shrine Church as well.
+Several electric votive candle stands are also available within the Shrine Church.

 Martyrs' Shrine is home to the relics (or human remains) of three of the martyred saints that we honour here including the skull of St. Jean de Brébeuf located inside the Church of St. Joseph.
 As well, many other saints are recognized across the grounds in the form of gardens and monuments.
 Together, these spaces provide a foundation of spiritual significance that can be used to enrich prayer and open channels for intercession.